naltamura/ExamGenius/README.md

     Choose a date for the test.
     Generate randomized tests in PDF format.

-How to Use:
+### How to Use:

-    Launch ExamGenius.
+1. Launch ExamGenius.
-    Select a valid questions file.
+2. **Select a Valid Questions File:**
+   - The questions file should be a plain text file (.txt).
+   - Each question should be separated by a double line break ("\n\n").
+   - Example format:
+     ```
+        What is the nature of reality?

+        Is morality subjective or objective?

+        Can true altruism exist?

+        What is the meaning of life?
+     ```
-    Fill in the required fields for test generation.
+3. Fill in the required fields for test generation.
-    Optionally, choose a date for the test.
+4. Optionally, choose a date for the test.
-    Click the "Generate Tests" button.
+5. Click the "Generate Tests" button.

 Executable Version: